Who am I?Interests Projects Politics

 It took being caught up in hundreds of dichotomized situations before I started to realize that the optimal solution in all of them laid not in either of the the particular sides in each debate, but rather in questioning the very concept that there are just two main sides to be considered.
 Later, concepts such as yin and yang, which makes up part of my website's logo, and Hegel's dialectic reinforced my awareness that synthesis, not thesis or antithesis, was where resolution most often was found.
 Since that awareness has grown, time and again in my personal development, in the development of my company, and in relationships both personal and professional, I have found that third hand solutions offer the optimal approach to seemingly intractable conflicts.

-While Quinn discusses this principle mostly in terms of larger social issues, it is equally applicable in the most personal situations where polarization develops.
+While Quinn and Lobaczewski discuss this principle mostly in terms of larger social issues, it is equally applicable in the most personal situations where polarization develops.
 In fact, it has gotten to a point where, whenever I find a third hand solution, I can usually bet that it will contain within it a rather profound and clever new insight that I can apply throughout my life.
 I also have taken, in times of challenging polarization, to more actively looking for that third hand solution that can burst open a previously stubborn dichotomy into a far more promising set of possibilities than I had been able to see before.

 OTHER RESOURCES RELATED TO THIRD HAND SOLUTIONS